Authorization

 }

-You may authorize multiple actions at a time using the Any or None methods:
+You can authorize multiple actions simultaneously using the Any or None methods.

 "post": post,